Scholarships and Awards

 Physics & Astronomy Scholarships

 Established by J. Fred Bucy, former President and CEO of TX Instruments and one of the most distinguished alumni of Texas Tech University's physics program, and his wife Mrs. Odetta Greer Bucy.
-This scholarship is awarded to physics majors who demonstrate high academic performance in high school or college and show potential for contributing to the field of physics.
+This scholarship is awarded to undergraduate students majoring in physics.

 Recipients: